 Overview

-Gécamines (La Générale des Carrières et des Mines) is the DRC state mining company and the most structurally important entity in DRC mining — not because of what it produces, but because of what it controls.
-Nearly every major mining operation in the DRC Copperbelt involves Gécamines as a joint venture partner, giving it equity stakes, royalty streams, and veto-like influence over the sector.
+Gécamines (La Générale des Carrières et des Mines) is the DRC state mining company and one of the most structurally important entities in DRC mining — not only because of what it produces, but because of what it controls.
+Many major mining operations in the DRC Copperbelt involve Gécamines as a joint venture partner, giving it equity stakes, royalty streams, and influence over the sector.

 Historical Context